DEFRA/ffc-jenkins-pipeline-library/README.md

 ### triggerRelease / release.trigger

-Triggers a release to be created on GitHub for a given repo only where a release with the identical semver does not already exist
+Triggers a release to be created on GitHub for a given repo only where a release with the identical SemVer does not already exist

 Takes four parameters:
-- the container tag in semver format to check for on GitHub e.g 1.0.0
+- the container tag in SemVer format to check for on GitHub e.g 1.0.0
 - the repository name to check
 - the release description text
 - the GitHub connection token secret text